thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 2.6.
 Because we just added a reference to a class from the framework, we need to update Imports.ts accordingly.
 This file "imports" classes from the framework so that you don't have to put "ThisCouldBeBetter.GameFramework." in front of every single class name every time you use it, which would get tedious pretty quickly.

 2.7.
-Open Imports.ts in a text editor and locate the existing line:
+Back in the Source directory, open Imports.ts in a text editor and locate the existing line:

 	import VisualNone = gf.VisualNone;